 Please feel free to contact us or forward some text and highres image that you would like to be included in the newsletter to firstname.lastname@example.org by 5pm on Wednesday for inclusion the next day.

-Access the archives from the past ten years.
+Access the archives from over the past 10 years.

 Read the vast track record of progress, discussion and actions which has been instigated during and after the CIG meetings.